 No antibiotics or growth hormones

 Our cattle are never confined to a feed lot or exposed to dangerous and unnatural conditions.
-They live a natural life on the grassland of the Owyhee Mountains and in our open pastures in Star.
-We are certified by Global Animal Partnership (GAP Certified) as a Step 4 Ranch, based on our commitment to our animal’s welfare and living conditions.
-You can learn more about their requirements here.
+They live a natural life on the grassland in the Dry Creek Valley and in our open pastures in Donnelly.
+We have been certified by Global Animal Partnership (GAP Certified) as a Step 4 Ranch, based on our commitment to our animal’s welfare and living conditions.

 Sustainability and Environmental Stewardship